Six-year itch: Comparison with other midterms

-Overall, the six-year itch phenomena may be viewed as an extension of "the midterm effect" where a president's party almost always loses seats in midterm elections.
-Since Reconstruction, only four presidents have ever seen their party gain seats in a midterm election: Democrats Franklin D. Roosevelt in 1934, Bill Clinton in 1998, George W. Bush in 2002 and Joe Biden in 2022.
+Overall, the six-year itch phenomenon may be viewed as an extension of "the midterm effect" where an incumbent president's party almost always loses seats in midterm elections.
+Since Reconstruction, only five presidents have ever seen their party gain seats in a midterm election, and those gains have largely been modest: Franklin D. Roosevelt in 1934 (gained 9 House seats and 9 Senate seats), Bill Clinton in 1998 (gained 5 House seats and no Senate seats) George W. Bush in 2002 (gained 8 House seats and 2 Senate seats), Donald Trump in 2018 (gained 2 Senate seats, but lost 42 House seats), and Joe Biden in 2022 (gained 1 Senate seat, but lost 9 House seats).
 Some of these exceptions have occurred alongside major events, such as the Great Depression and September 11 attacks.

 The losses suffered during a president's second midterm tend to be more pronounced than during their first midterm.
+One explanation for this in the Senate is that senators serve six year terms, so the losses or gains in an election six years after a president was elected are relative to an election where the President's party won the Presidency, and thus was likely to have done well in the Senate as well.